 If you do this, you could be debt-free in just a few years, and then you’ll have that much more cash at your disposal.
 Yup, more money for ‘fun spending.’
 Woohoo.

 The All-Important Emergency Fund

 The other thing we need to mention quickly is the need for an emergency fund.
-The thing you will learn super fast in the adult world is this: life doesn’t go to plan.
-Hurdles crop up at every turn and every junction and most of these hurdles tend to cost money.
+You will learn super fast in the adult world: life doesn’t go to plan.
+Hurdles crop up at every turn and every junction, and most of these hurdles tend to cost money.

 Donna is a Content Creator, Marketer, Brand Ambassador, Social Media Consultant, former teacher, wife, and proud mom.
 Blog by Donna encompasses all that… she writes about family life and being a woman while weaving in articles about the brands and products she and her family love.